Mining Intelligence and News

 Summary:

-The Loulo and Gounkoto deposits can be classified as a typical shear hosted Birimian style mesothermal gold deposits.
+The Loulo and Gounkoto deposits can be classified as typical shear hosted Birimian style mesothermal gold deposits.

 Gounkoto